Changissnz/nu_merchant_principal/README.md

 agent-relational contexts.
 More than one descriptor certainly exists to categorize this kind of argument.
-A fair one would be <ins>interpretable argument</ins>, an argument that values the interpretation/s of an argument on a grander scale than the truthtfulness of the formulations of the arguments belonging to the participants.
+A fair one would be <ins>interpretable argument</ins>, an argument that values the interpretation/s on a grander scale than the truthfulness of whatever leanings and points in formulations the participants may present.